Fresno Arson Attorney

 - Former prosecutors fighting for your freedom

-- More than 55 years of combined legal experience
+- More than 65 years of combined legal experience

 - National Trial Lawyers: Top 100 Trial Lawyers in CA

 Do not wait to begin building your defense.
-Call (559) 257-4707 and speak
+Call (559) 257-4707 and speak to a lawyer today.

 What Constitutes Arson?

 Not every action involving the creation of a fire can incur charges of arson and several factors must be present for a defendant to incur penalties.
 Two of the main elements which are considered in an arson case are (1) if any property damage or bodily harm occurred and (2) the reasoning or intent behind the crime.
 Generally, arson involving malicious intent is charged as a felony and can carry prison sentences of up to 12 years.
 Penalties will be different for every case and can vary based on factors including the type of property involved, the extent of damages, if serious bodily harm occurred, and the defendant’s past criminal history.